 (2) place a person in fear of imminent serious bodily injury; or

-(3) prevents or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile or other mode of conveyance.
+(3) prevents or interrupts the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile or other mode of conveyance.

 The severity of the punishment for making a false report or alarm depends on where the false alarm is reported to have occurred, not the location of the actor.
 If the false report involves a public or private institution of higher education or involves a public primary or secondary school, public communications, public transportation, public water, gas or power supply or other public service, the offense is a state jail felony, punishable by six months to two years in a state jail facility and up to a $10,000 fine.

 If the alarm or false report involves any other location, it is a Class A misdemeanor, punishable by up to one year in jail and up to a $4,000 fine.